Salvoxia/immich-folder-album-creator/README.md

                         Additional external libarary root path in Immich; May be specified multiple times for multiple import paths or external libraries. (default: None)
   -u, --unattended      Do not ask for user confirmation after identifying albums.
 Set this flag to run script as a cronjob. (default: False)
   -a ALBUM_LEVELS, --album-levels ALBUM_LEVELS
+                        Number of sub-folders below the root path used for album name creation.
+Positive numbers start from top of the folder structure, negative numbers from the bottom.
+Cannot be 0. (default: 1)
-                        Number of levels of sub-folder for which to create separate albums.
-Must be at least 1. (default: 1) -s ALBUM_SEPARATOR, --album-separator ALBUM_SEPARATOR
+  -s ALBUM_SEPARATOR, --album-separator ALBUM_SEPARATOR
                         Separator string to use for compound album names created from nested folders.
 Only effective if -a is set to a value > 1 (default: )
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE